-In the case of Toys R Us Canada, it’s a wait-and-see approach.
-Will they follow the all too familiar footsteps of recently bankrupt Canadian retailers, or will they survive the turbulence?
+In the case of Toys R Us Canada, they managed to survive the so-called retail apocalypse.
+But how will others fare in 2019 and beyond?
+Will they follow the all too familiar footsteps of bankrupt Canadian retailers, or will they survive the turbulence?
 Stay tuned.

 However—for companies facing impending liquidation—the type of analysis mentioned above is both highly beneficial and recommended.
 Having data tables and heatmaps can go a long way to understanding the details of liquidation proposals, and ultimately making the best decision for your stakeholder group.